aws-cloudformation/cloudformation-cli/doc_source/resource-type-schema.md

 createOnlyProperties  <a name="schema-properties-createonlyproperties"></a>
 Resource properties that can be specified by the user only during resource creation\.
-Any property not explictly listed in the `createOnlyProperties` element can be specified by the user during a resource update operation\.
+Any property not explicitly listed in the `createOnlyProperties` element can be specified by the user during a resource update operation\.
 *Type*: List of JSON pointers

 deprecatedProperties  <a name="schema-properties-deprecatedproperties"></a>